Who hasn’t heard, and used, these terms?

 “Career and Technical Education.”
 Sounds kind of college-y, doesn’t it?
 That’s because CTE has torn down the Berlin Wall between the “college-bound” kids and the “shop class” kids so rigidly defined in the past.

-It has broadened the landscape to include all kinds of careers.
-These are categorized into 16 Career Clusters and 79 Career Pathways.
-These clusters and pathways are used by many educational institutions, according to an organization once called the American Vocational Association—now known as the Association for Career and Technical Education (ACTE).
+Clusters and pathways are used by many educational institutions, according to an organization once called the American Vocational Association—now known as the Association for Career and Technical Education (ACTE).

 CTE programs are available in most U.S. states.
 An example of the CTE classes offered at one school district illustrates this new CTE landscape.
 CTE courses at OSTC in Oakland County, Michigan, include: